-Temporary files, and the clue is in the name, are not intended to live permanently on your hard drive and, under normal
+Temporary files and the clue is in the name are not intended to live permanently on your hard drive and, under normal

 up quite a bit of space.
 So it’s good practice to give your PC a spring clean once in a while and get rid of

 How to delete temporary files in Windows?

-You can delete temporary files using Windows built in Disk Clean Up utility.
+You can delete temporary files using Windows built-in Disk Cleanup utility.

-- Click on the Start menu
+- Click on the Start menu.

-- Choose All Programs then Accessories, followed by System Tools
+- Choose All Programs then Accessories, followed by System Tools.

-- Select Disk Cleanup
+- Select Disk Cleanup.